Content is King, but Bad Content is a Jester

 So, if Google just wants content, who cares what you put out there, right?
 Why not just duplicate older stuff?
 Why not just throw together the practice names and other terms in grammatically flawed, repetitious pieces of drivel?
 Why not just plagiarize whole sections?
 Why not use keywords and simply blather on about Dr. this and procedure that in boring harmony?
 If it’s content Google wants, then content it is.

 But that’s where practices miss the content boat, so to speak.
 Google punishes bad content by lowering the site in search rankings.
 It penalizes sites with lots of duplicate content.
-It punished content stolen and pasted from other sites.
+It punishes content stolen and pasted from other sites.
 It punishes bad grammar.
 And it punishes empty content that is just a mess of keyword-laden filler.

 Good content fills certain needs